rllin/halo-wiki/General-onboarding.md

 # General Onboarding
-This section contains information for all new Halo employees.
+This section contains [[Onboarding]] information for all new Halo employees.
 Also make sure to see the onboarding section for your team!
 ## Before You Arrive
 * [[SOCRA and CITI Training]]
 * Create a [[Biosketch]]